MrBlueXav/Stocharythm-box/README.md

 These are so-called "stocharythms".
 You can also do live recording !

 Many debug messages through UART (Pin PA2).
+Please configure your serial port terminal to ISO-8859-15 encoding.

 To improve :
 [ ] noise during UART transmissions